valoTools/.github/profile/README.md

 ## Contributions

 We welcome contributions from the community!
-If you're a developer and interested in improving our bots, feel free to fork the repository and submit pull requests.
+If you're a developer and interested in improving our tools, feel free to fork the repository and submit pull requests.
 Please read our contribution guidelines before getting started.

 ## Connect with Us